8 Reasons Why You Shouldn’t Buy Engagement Rings From Chain Jewellery Stores

 Example of poor quality ring due to premade mounts – with two issues, firstly, the diamond not sitting flush and secondly, prongs are not firm leaving a large gap.

-1. The hidden halo (white circle) should be sitting flush with the diamond.
+• The hidden halo (white circle) should sit flush with the diamond.
 The melee stones also do not match.

-2. The prongs do not firmly hold the diamond – if you see within the red circles there are gaps between the prongs and the diamond.
-One strong thud, and the diamond could chip or fall out.
+• The prongs do not firmly hold the diamond—if you look within the red circles, you can see gaps between them.
+One strong thud and the diamond could chip or fall out.

 Secure and tight ring from Four Words